reactivesw/DevProc/frontend/vue_project_guide.md

 The workflow describes the steps needed to create new component in the frontedn.

 ### Steip 0: Create Data Model
-Create a data model for eveery api call request in `infrastructure/api_client/`.
+Create a data model for every api call request in `infrastructure/api_client/`.
 Use the data model when a component calls an action and transform the request to an actual HTTP call.

 Though a store action is used to bridge the call from a component to an HTTP call, there is no need to use the data model in store action definition for two reasons: 1.
 Vuex proxies all action calls and the data types are lost.
 2. There is no data process inside the action.